 - The marketing manager can use facts based on UX research to create or make changes to the marketing strategies to target the right audience at the right time and the right place.

 - CEOs, startup founders, and entrepreneurs can formulate new strategic decisions based on UX research findings.

 Planning for UX research

-According to the recent report from AppDynamics, 50% of those surveyed would be willing to pay more for an organization’s product or service if its digital services were better than a competitor’s.
-Successful product companies devise UX research strategy so product teams can plan for UX research activities in parallel to support product release plans.
+According to the recent report from AppDynamics, 50% of those surveyed would be willing to pay more for an organization’s product or service if its digital services were better than competitors.
+Successful product companies devise a UX research strategy to plan for UX research activities in parallel to support product release plans.

-As agile product development has become a common practice in the industry, most teams focus on planning for development and quality assurance, experienced product development teams have gone further to include product release management and other areas as well.
+As agile product development has become a common practice in the industry, most teams focus on planning for development and quality assurance; experienced product development teams have gone further to include product release management and other areas.

 However, most agile teams are unprepared to conduct user research because of a lack of UX research strategy.
 Project planning, therefore, doesn’t account for time or the budget for the UX research.